Call 020 7494 0118

 What is pre settled status UK?

-To qualify for settled status you would need to show that you have lived in the UK for a continuous period of five years.
-To satisfy the five-year continuous residence requirement you must have lived in the UK, the Channel Islands or the Isle of Man for at least six months in any twelve-month period.
+To qualify for settled status, applicants needed to show they had lived in the UK for a continuous period of five years at the time of making their application.
+To satisfy the five-year continuous residence requirement, they must have lived in the UK, the Channel Islands or the Isle of Man for at least six months in any twelve-month period.

 What is the difference between settled and pre status?